1810. Minimum Path Cost in a Hidden Grid

 To solve this problem, we need a two-pronged approach.
 First, we must map out the grid as much as we can to identify the target cell and the costs of moving through empty cells.
 Second, once we have mapped the grid, we need to find the shortest path from the start cell to the target cell in terms of cost, not distance.

-2. Use the canMove function to check if the robot can move in a specific direction.
-If it can, use the move function to move the robot, mark the new cell as visited, record the cost, and recursively continue the process from the new cell.
+function to move the robot, mark the new cell as visited, record the cost, and recursively continue the process from the new cell. - If the

 Learn more about Depth-First Search, Breadth-First Search, Graph and Heap (Priority Queue) patterns.